Samsung/jalangi2/README.md

 ### Introduction

 Jalangi2 is a framework for writing dynamic analyses for JavaScript.
-Jalangi1 is still available at https://github.com/SRA-SiliconValley/jalangi, but we no longer plan to develop Jalangi1.
+Jalangi1 is still available at https://github.com/SRA-SiliconValley/jalangi, but we no longer plan to develop it.
 Jalangi2 does not support the record/replay feature of Jalangi1.
 In the Jalangi2 distribution you will find several analyses:

   * an analysis to [track NaNs](src/js/sample_analyses/dlint/CheckNaN.js),
   * an analysis to [check if an undefined is concatenated to a string](src/js/sample_analyses/dlint/ConcatUndefinedToString.js),
   * and [more ...](src/js/sample_analyses/)

-Jalangi1 is available at https://github.com/SRA-SiliconValley/jalangi, but we no longer plan to develop Jalangi1.

 ### Requirements